 Finno-Ugric Capital of Culture 2019 and to invite all eligible Finno-Ugric

 villages, towns and cities to participate in this competition.

-The programme of Finno-Ugric Capitals of Culture is a flagship initiative of MAFUN that aims to raise awareness of Finno-Ugric and Samoyedic peoples as well as Uralic languages, to strengthen collective Finno-Ugric identity and to stimulate sustainable development in different corners of the Finno-Ugric world.
+The programme of Finno-Ugric Capitals of Culture is a flagship initiative of MAFUN and URALIC Centre that aims to raise awareness of Finno-Ugric and Samoyedic peoples as well as Uralic languages, to strengthen collective Finno-Ugric identity and to stimulate sustainable local development in different corners of the Finno-Ugric world.

 To date, the title of Finno-Ugric Capital of Culture has been awarded to five villages or cities: Udmurtian village of Bygy (2014), Seto village of Obinitsa (2015), Hungarian village Iszkaszentgyörgy and City of Veszprém (2016) and Karelian village of Vuokkiniemi (2017).
 In all cases, the title of Finno-Ugric Capital of Culture has helped raise the profile of the title-holder both domestically and internationally, including via cultural tourism.
 Perhaps even more importantly, being a Finno-Ugric Capital of Culture has strengthened local communities and provided them with new opportunities for development.
 One of the best aspects of being a Finno-Ugric Capital of Culture is in the many new Finno-Ugric collaborations and personal friendships that it has led to, and that have sustained beyond the duration of the cultural capital year.